ten7/contractor.ten7.com/index.md

 opener: Introduction
 ---

 Hello, and welcome!
-This is a quick start guide to contracting with [TEN7](https://ten7.com/).
-Our goal is to get you up and running quickly and to anticipate (and answer) any questions you have before getting started.
+This is a guide to contracting with [TEN7](https://ten7.com/).
+Our goal is to get you up and running quickly and to answer any questions you have before getting started on the team.

 Our mission is to [Make Things That Matter](https://ten7.com/mission) --- and if you happen to be looking for our official Employee Handbook, that’s over at [handbook.ten7.com](https://handbook.ten7.com/).